WebApiContrib/WebAPIContrib/readme.md

 ### Contributing
 If you would like to contribute, feel free to fork the projects or get in touch with the mailing list: https://groups.google.com/group/webapicontrib

+### Want to transfer your project to WebApiContrib?

+You created your own project and now want to transfer it to WebApiContrib?
+Awesome!
+[We've got you covered](https://github.com/WebApiContrib/WebAPIContrib/wiki/Guidelines-for-transferring-projects-to-Web-API-Contrib).
+It is easy peasy.